 If a system can offer real time adaptation, it takes out the guess work of content strategy.
 Ed points out, “The best laid plans are great, but as long as it is digital, get in there and test.
 Refine, refine, refine and you will see success.”
 Flexible content solutions increase the client’s ROI by keeping content relevant, which in turn benefits both the integrators and developers who made it happen.

 When integrators and content developers effectively collaborate, they align the medium with the message.
 In AV or art, when the form and content are well suited, they immerse a viewer in the moment’s excitement and create a truly memorable experience.
 So, again, how much of a sculpture is defined by what it depicts and what it is made of?
 As Michelangelo pointed out years ago, the angel is in the marble.

 There is often a disconnect between the technology selection and the content displayed on it.
-Digital Signage Magazine Editor Camille Burch moderates a panel of AV content creators who will answer integrator questions to bridge the gap between technology and content.
+Digital Signage Magazine Editor Camille Burch moderated a panel of AV content creators who answered integrator questions to bridge the gap between technology and content.
 The result is an experience that will deliver the highest ROI for the customer.